The Faculty of Science’s Dean’s Circle is an advisory committee established to assist our dean in achieving strategic goals for the Faculty.

 Peter Tertzakian is Chair of the Dean’s Circle.
 An economist, investment strategist, advisor, author and public speaker on issues vital to the future of energy, he is also the Executive Director of ARC Energy Research Institute, where he applies his 30+ years of experience in the business of energy, from oil and gas to renewables, to providing his audiences thought-provoking advice on how to think about pressing issues on the transition to sustainable energy solutions.
 Peter’s two best-selling books, A Thousand Barrels a Second (McGraw-Hill, NY 2005) and The End of Energy Obesity (John Wiley & Sons, NY 2009) offer insight into the dynamic world of energy transitions through a thoughtful and highly readable examination of economic, environmental and geopolitical pressures.

-Mark Blackwell is an Investing Partner and lead of the Canadian Office at Builders.
+Mark Blackwell, BComm’11, is an Investing Partner and lead of the Canadian Office at Builders.
 Previously, Mark was a Product Manager at SolarWinds, which develops IT monitoring and network management tools.
 Mark joined SolarWinds when it acquired GNS3 Technologies, an enterprise networking startup where he was the Chief Operating Officer.
-Prior to GNS3, he was an Investment Manager at Cenovus Energy’s corporate venture fund.
-Mark is a proud graduate of the University of Calgary, where he studied Business, and received the Order of the University and the Alumni Association's Future Alumni Award.
-He went on to attend Venture Capital Executive Programs at both Harvard Business School and UC Berkeley Haas School of Business.
+Mark is a proud graduate of the University of Calgary and received the Order of the University, the Alumni Association's Future Alumni Award and Haskayne School of Business’ 2019 Rising Star Award.
+He also completed Venture Capital Executive Programs at both Harvard Business School and UC Berkeley Haas School of Business.
 Calgary Herald named Mark among “Top 20 Compelling Calgarian” in 2012.

 Don Clague retired in the summer of 2018 after a 35 year career in oil and gas.
 His experience includes technical, operational and leadership positions in conventional and unconventional developments in North America, oil sands, and in international theatres.
 His most recent position was Senior Vice President, Exploration and Production for Suncor Energy Inc. Don is a proud 1983 University of Calgary graduate, with a BSc in Geophysics.
 He is enthusiastic about joining the Circle, with interests in growing the student and faculty experience, further connecting the university with industry, and building on a great foundation in the Faculty of Science.